 Knee to the head 2 points

-A third voluntary exit 1 subtracted from final score
+A second voluntary exit 1 subtracted from final score

 13) WEIGHT CATEGORIES